Outreach and Education

 Smart Health was created to provide our community partners with deeper learning opportunities pertaining to cancer prevention and research, to use as a platform to report back on research results, and to educate individuals and families about research and its relevance.
 These events are designed to deliver intensive small group health education with the goal of increasing screening rates.

-Past Smart Health events
+Past Smart Health event

 Virtual Town Halls and Webinars

 In response to the COVID-19 pandemic and our limited ability to reach the community in person, we began holding virtual town hall and webinar events.
 These events are free and open to the public.
-You can watch recordings of previous events on the PECaD YouTube page at any time (please note the date of each event—the information provided in each video is current only as of that date and may not reflect future developments).
+You can watch recordings of previous events on our PECaD YouTube Channel at any time (please note the date of each event—the information provided in each video is current only as of that date and may not reflect future developments).

 Watch Previous Events